 What do you do before and after you launch a new business?
 Do you just sit in your shop waiting for luck?

 If you want to succeed at your barbing salon business, then you must create an early awareness immediately you launch your business.

 Here are ways you can create awareness for your new business:

 - One-on-one conversations

 - Social media accounts (Facebook, Twitter, etc.)

 Creating awareness is not limited to the options above.
 Just find out what’s convenient and easy for you.

 8. Make good early impressions

-In the barbing salon business, first impression matters a lot.
+In the barbing salon business, the first impression matters a lot.
 Bad news spread faster than good news.
-So, if you want to succeed at your business, don’t give the community any bad news about your business, especially not within the first few weeks.
+So, if you want to succeed in your business, don’t give the community any bad news about your business, especially not within the first few weeks.